Child Abuse Laws, Penalties, and Defenses in Nebraska

 Nebraska child abuse laws

-Berry Law Firm operates in Eastern Nebraska, most often in Omaha, Lincoln and Seward where the firm’s offices are located.
+Berry Law operates in Eastern Nebraska, most often in Omaha, Lincoln and Seward where the firm’s offices are located.
 In Nebraska, child abuse is defined by a series of Nebraska Revised Statutes governing different types of crimes, including child sexual abuse:

 Physical abuse: Nebraska Revised Statute 28-710 – “‘Child abuse or neglect’ means knowingly, intentionally, or negligently causing, or permitting a minor child to be placed in a situation that endangers his or her life or physical health or causes or permits a child to be cruelly confined or cruelly punished.”